fairdirect/foodrescue-app/README.md

 * **For iOS.** Install from the Apple App Store.

-* **For Linux.** Install from a Debian package provided in a PPA package repository.
+* **For Linux.** For Ubuntu 20.04 LTS and its variants, a Debian package is provided in a PPA package repository.

 * **For Windows.** Download a self-extracting installer and install from there.